jrieke/streamlit-analytics/README.md

 concurrency if many users access the site at the same time.

-## Next steps
+## TODO

 PRs are welcome!
 If you want to work on any of these things, please open an issue to coordinate.

-- enable tracking on widgets created directly from beta_container, beta_expander, beta_columns
+- Enable tracking on widgets created directly from beta_container, beta_expander, beta_columns
-- persist results after re-starting app (e.g. database or file, but where should this be saved/hosted)
+- Persist results after re-starting app (e.g. database or file, but where should this be saved/hosted)
-- track time the user spent in a session and show as "complete time spent on your app"
+- Track time the user spent in a session and show as "complete time spent on your app"
-- implement A/B testing, e.g. by choosing one option for a new user randomly, storing it in session object, and then returning the correct bool value for below, and tracking & visualizing stats separately for both options:
+- Implement A/B testing, e.g. by choosing one option for a new user randomly, storing it in session object, and then returning the correct bool value for below, and tracking & visualizing stats separately for both options: